jaydondulgar/ML-Project/README.md

 ## Python Libraries Used & How to Install Them
 We used only four libraries for this project: numpy, tensorflow, keras (which is a library within tensorflow), and matplotlib.

+NOTE: If you are using Google Colab, you can skip this section on installation.
+Google Colab has all these libraries available for import upon creating a new codespace.

-These libraries are all listed in "requirements.txt", and you can easily install them all using this command:
+If you're using a standard IDE such as VSCode, these four libraries are all listed in "requirements.txt", and you can easily install them all using this command:
   pip install -r requirements.txt

 or, if you want to install each of them manually, type these commmands: